 A New Era

 The 20th century gave way to several key developments for Stuart Hall School.
 In 1992, Stuart Hall opened Cochran Middle School for boys and girls in grades 6-8, and the Upper School accepted boys as the first day students in 1999.
 After a rich history as a girls’ school, Stuart Hall became the premier co-educational independent school for 6-12th grade students in the Shenandoah Valley of Virginia.

 The Lower School was founded in 1987 by David Frackelton and Dr. James Whitney as Hunter McGuire School.
-Hunter McGuire provided Kindergarten through 5th grade education for boys and girls in Verona, Virginia and the surrounding area, and in 2007, merged with Stuart Hall School to make us one Pre-K-12th grade community serving a single mission.
+Hunter McGuire provided Kindergarten through 5th grade education for boys and girls in Verona, Virginia and the surrounding area, and in 2007, merged with Stuart Hall School to make us one PreK-12 community serving a single mission.

 In 2003, Stuart Hall School became a member of the Church Schools of the Diocese of Virginia.
 Keeping with its roots in the Anglican tradition and Episcopal Church, the school’s membership to this distinguished network of schools helps us to strengthen our mission and our community across the state and the nation.

 The 21st Century and Beyond

-Ever in keeping with its founding principles and traditions, Stuart Hall aspires to prepare girls and boys of all faiths for success in colleges and universities worldwide, and to live engaged, healthy lives of intellectual curiosity, responsible citizenship, creative expression, ethical leadership, and compassionate service.
+Ever in keeping with its founding principles and traditions, Stuart Hall aspires to prepare students of all faiths for success in universities worldwide, and for engaged lives of intellectual curiosity, creativity, and contribution.